Andrew-2609/go-sse-sample/README.md

 ## Overview

-This application demonstrates how to build a scalable SSE-based event streaming system using Go and DDD principles.
-It manages metrics (e.g., temperature, CPU usage) and their readings, broadcasting events in real-time to connected clients when new metrics or readings are created.
+This application demonstrates how to build a scalable Server-Sent Events (SSE) system in Go using DDD principles.
+The core focus is on the SSE infrastructure: event broadcasting, client management, event replay, and connection handling.

+A metrics domain (metrics and readings) is used as a sample use case to demonstrate SSE functionality.
+The SSE implementation is domain-agnostic and can be adapted to any event-driven use case.

 ### Key Concepts

-- **Metrics**: Named entities that represent measurable quantities (e.g., "CPU Temperature", "Memory Usage")
-- **Metric Readings**: Time-series data points associated with a specific metric
-- **SSE Events**: Real-time notifications sent to connected clients when metrics or readings are created
+- **SSE Hub**: Manages client connections and broadcasts events to all connected clients
+- **Event Store**: Stores events for replay functionality with configurable retention
+- **Event Replay**: Clients can reconnect and receive missed events using `Last-Event-ID`
+- **Connection Management**: Handles client registration, unregistration, and slow client detection

 ## Architecture

-The project follows Domain-Driven Design (DDD) principles with a clean architecture approach:
+The project follows Domain-Driven Design (DDD) principles with a clean architecture approach.
+The SSE infrastructure (`pkg/sse/`) is the core component and is domain-agnostic:

 ```
 ┌─────────────────────────────────────────────────────────┐
 │                   Presentation Layer                     │
-│  (Controllers, DTOs) - HTTP handlers, request/response   │
+│  (Controllers, DTOs) - HTTP handlers, SSE endpoint      │
 └─────────────────────────────────────────────────────────┘
                           ↓
 ┌─────────────────────────────────────────────────────────┐
 │                    Domain Layer                          │
-│  (Entities, Use Cases, Enums) - Business logic          │
+│  (Sample domain: Metrics) - Business logic              │
 └─────────────────────────────────────────────────────────┘
                           ↓
 ┌─────────────────────────────────────────────────────────┐